-The Fund's investment objective is to achieve favourable income and capital returns from a globally diversified portfolio of primarily Green Bonds and of currencies.
+The Fund's investment objective is to achieve favourable income and capital returns from a globally diversified portfolio of Green Bonds and of currencies.
 An associated objective is the preservation and enhancement of principal.

 The Fund will invest primarily in sovereign debt and in currencies.
 Securities and currencies will be rated Investment Grade, save that the Fund may purchase and hold up to 20% of the Net Asset Value of the Fund in securities rated below Investment Grade.
-The Fund will invest primarily in Green Bonds.
+100% of the fixed income securities held by the Fund will be in Green Bonds.
 Green Bonds are bonds issued by governments, supra-nationals, agencies and other types of issuers to fund projects that benefit the environment.
 Green Bonds are committed to financing or re-financing investments, projects, expenditure or assets helping to address climate and environmental issues.
 Governments and other issuers use Green Bonds to finance the transition to a more sustainable and low-carbon economy.
-The Fund is a financial product subject to Article 8 of the Disclosures Regulation.
-Information on the Fund's environmental characteristics is set out in the annex to this Prospectus.
+The Fund has sustainable investment as its objective within the meaning of Article 9 of the Disclosures Regulation.
+The Fund seeks to achieve its sustainable objective as set out in the annex to this Prospectus.